 Once the potatoes are fork tender, remove them from the heat, and drain.

-Add in 4 tablespoons of butter and 1/2 the milk.
+Add in 4 tablespoons of butter and half of the milk.
 Stir to combine while mashing the potatoes.
 Add in more milk until you reach the desired consistency.
 Cover to keep warm.

 While your potatoes are cooking, add the sausages to a large skillet filled with 1 cup of water.
 Boil the sausages over medium-high heat until fully cooked.
 Add a drizzle of olive oil to the pan just to help crisp the skins of the sausages.
 Remove the sausages from the pan, and cover with foil to keep them warm.

 To the same pan you used to cook your sausages, set over medium heat, add the remaining 4 tablespoons of butter.
 When the butter has melted, whisk in the flour until it's melted and smooth.

 Slowly pour in the Guinness and beef stock while whisking continually.
 Whisk in the Dijon mustard and Worcestershire sauce, and season with salt and pepper.